dpradell-dev/playfab-opensea-unity-sample/README.md

 ## Get support
 If you found a bug or want to suggest a new [feature/use case/sample], please [file an issue](../../issues).

-If you have questions, comments, or need help with code, we're here to help:
+If you have questions, or comments, or need help with code, we're here to help:
 - on Twitter at https://twitter.com/openfortxyz
 - on Discord: https://discord.com/invite/t7x7hwkJF4
 - by email: support+youtube@openfort.xyz